Winston TDs highlight Saints’ 23-21 preseason win over Jags

 INJURIES

-Jaguars: Running back Travis Etienne left with what Myer said was a sprained foot.
+Jaguars: Running back Travis Etienne left with an apparent foot injury.
 Those not in uniform because of injuries were receiver DJ Chark (finger), cornerback Tre Herndon (knee), edge rusher Josh Allen (COVID-19), center Brandon Linder (knee) and guard Andrew Norwell (elbow).

 Saints: Second-year tight end Adam Trautman, a projected starter this season, was taken to the locker room during the first half with an apparent lower-body injury which the club did not disclose.
 Reserve defensive back Bryce Thompson limped off the field in the fourth quarter.